=Revamped: November 7, 2015= My new notes are in bold

-"I don't want to go!" the boy said stubbornly; and his voice boomed right into everyone's ears.
+"I don't want to go!" the boy said stubbornly, and his voice boomed right into everyone's ears.
 Drizzt cringed at the volume of it.

 "Damn ye Wulfgar, yes ye will!"
 Bruenor huffed.
 "Ye've served yer number o' years, and done fine in the mines.
 Now beat it!"

-"Wait, wait," Huynh pleaded.
+"Wait, wait," Huỳnh pleaded.
 "Returning a human?
 What does that mean?"

 "Don't get any funny ideas," Bruenor snarled.
 "I didn't do any kidnapping.
 'Tis blondie here who caused the trouble!"

-Wulfgar seemed ashamed.
+Wulfgar seemed ashamed of himself.